 NOTE: see the bottom of Sunday's Site posts for homes for sale in the area

-Click here to see homes currently for sale in the area around Loring Park near Oak Grove Street and Hennepin Avenue in Minneapolis, Minnesota.
-Please be patient while the link searches for the most current listings...click on the map to zoom in until you see icons on the dots, then pass your cursor over them for property information, click for property details.
+Click here to see homes currently for sale in the area near the Hindu Temple of Minnesota in Maple Grove, MN.
+Please be patient while the link searches for the most current listings...click on the map to zoom in until you see icons on the dots, then pass your cursor over them for property information.)